bkuhlmann/auther/README.md

 ## Routes

-As mentioned in the setup above, the routes can also be customized.
-Example:
+As mentioned in the setup above, the routes can be customized as follows:

     Rails.application.routes.draw do
       mount Auther::Engine => "/auther"